 Getting the deal terms negotiated early in the process

-Before getting too far in due diligence its important that both sides have an agreement on price, terms, and the general due diligence to be done.
-This is best to eliminate surprises which can lengthen or derail a deal.
+Before getting too far in due diligence it is important that both sides have an agreement on price, terms, and the general due diligence to be done.
+This is best to eliminate surprises that can lengthen or derail a deal.
 An experienced M&A Business Broker can help with drafting and negotiating a letter of intent to get the deal terms in writing.

-Synergy Business Brokers has been selling companies for over 16 years.
+Having sold many businesses we have seen a variety of timelines for businesses.
+Many of them are strongly impacted by the factors indicated above.
+Many business owners discuss selling their business fast, or selling it effectively.
+We will sell it at the most effective rate possible, but we want you to be happy with the sale of your business as well as the profits from the sale of your business.
+Synergy Business Brokers has been selling companies since 2002.
 We have a database of over 24,000 potential buyers in the industries that we serve.
 The potential buyers come from every state and overseas.
 We provide a comprehensive marketing program designed to sell your business confidentially in a timely fashion at the best possible price and terms.
 Our focus is selling businesses with annual net cash flow of $200,000 to $5Million.

 There is no fee unless we sell your company so we are selective in taking on assignments in which we are confident that we will be successful.
 We only sell businesses in the industries mentioned above that we have been successful in previously and have potential buyers.
 We combine the best practices of M&A firms and Business Brokers.